dpacheconr/nr-custom-attr-data-aggregator/README.md

-# eventlookup
+# Unique data generator

+Queries New Relic data for delimited fields, gathers unique values and reingests for use in dashboard filters.

+Intended to run in an synhtetic monitor, can also be run locally for testing.

-Send the test data to your account:
+# Send the test data to your account:

 ```
 export NR_INGEST_KEY="...NRAL"